maorcc/gimp-mcp/GIMP_MCP_PROTOCOL.md

 # GIMP PyGObject via MCP Documentation

 ## Overview
-This document describes how to execute PyGObject commands in GIMP using the MCP (Model Context Protocol) interface through the `gimp:call_api` function.
+This document describes how to execute PyGObject commands in GIMP using the MCP (Model Context Protocol) interface.
+The GIMP MCP server provides multiple tools for interacting with GIMP 3.0, including image export capabilities that return MCP-compliant Image objects.

+## Available MCP Tools

+### 1. Image Export Tools

+#### `get_image_bitmap()`
+Returns the current open image as an MCP-compliant Image object in PNG format.
+- **Returns**: Image object that Claude can directly process
+- **Format**: PNG
+- **MCP Compliant**: Yes - returns proper ImageContent structure

+### 2. General API Tool

+#### `call_api(api_path, args=[], kwargs={})`

+Execute GIMP 3.0 API methods through PyGObject console.

+**GIMP MCP Protocol:**
+- Use api_path="exec" to execute Python code in GIMP
+- args[0] should be "pyGObject-console" for executing commands
+- args[1] should be array of Python code strings to execute
+- Commands execute in persistent context - imports and variables persist
+- Always call Gimp.displays_flush() after drawing operations

+For image operations, use `get_image_bitmap()` which return proper MCP Image objects that Claude can process directly.

 ## Basic Method